artuc2025/new-site-builder/docs/enhancements.md

 - Handles: 6px size, hover scale, slightly stronger border on hover; positioned with half-size offsets to sit flush at edges.
 - Future: show handles only on hover when selected, and keyboard-focus outline for accessibility.

+15) Add Flow UX
+- New blocks are auto-selected and assigned topmost `zIndex` (max+1) to ensure visibility and immediate editability.

 ### Migration Plan (small steps)
 - Step 1: Introduce pure helpers and switch callers.
 - Step 2: Drag preview state + commit on release.